jeg100/Sebastian/README.md

-## Files for control and data collection for Sebastian robots.
+## Files for control of Sebastian robots and data collection with select sensors.
 ### Author: John Grezmak